scott-eric-kaufman/the-whole-sek/content/the-valve/2009-01-01-congratulations-mr-bady.md

 * Thursday, January 01, 2009

-[Aaron](http://www.thevalve.org/go/valve/archive_author/abady/Aaron%20Bady) nabbed the [2008 Cliopatria Award](http://hnn.us/blogs/entries/20359.html#2008clios) for “Best Writer.”
-I say “nabbed,” but in truth, he earned it—I wouldn’t have asked him to contribute if I didn’t think he’d land us swag.
+[Aaron](http://www.thevalve.org/go/valve/archive_author/abady/Aaron%20Bady) nabbed the [2008 Cliopatria Award](http://hnn.us/blogs/entries/20359.html#2008clios) for "Best Writer."
+I say "nabbed," but in truth, he earned it—I wouldn't have asked him to contribute if I didn't think he'd land us swag.
 Congratulations to Aaron and all the winners:

 **Best Group Blog:** [The Edge of the American West](http://edgeofthewest.wordpress.com/)